There’s nothing like music to relieve the soul and uplift it.

 Gongs embody the universal sound & basic chordal structure of the eternal AUM.
 The physical sound vibration of the gong provides an extraordinarily harmonizing and powerful vehicle for meditation and transformation that is mainly experiential in nature.
 Consider the rippling effect of a stone thrown into a placid lake… and now picture the ripples of relaxing, meditative, soothing and energizing sound waves to reverberate through your entire body.
 And while water is the dominant element of your body, your brain rests in it, it is an ideal conductor of the gong’s vibrational and transformative energy.

 Recognized gong experts who have been studying and performing with gongs for decades believe that gongs have a powerful effect on the nervous system.
 “Scientific evidence suggests that sound affects the cell structure of living beings.
 Gongs are energy generators with a lot of inherent power in them.
 They are able to affect an individual on a cellular level, even a molecular level.
 Gongs open up your chakras and often release a lot of blocked energy, much like acupuncture or massage can do – it really is a sound massage.”

-Marian is a member of the Sound Healers Association and refines his advanced interpretation and application of gong sound healing under the guidance of senior instructor, lecturer and teacher Mitch Nur, PhD of 9waysacademia.
-Mitch has spent well over 35 years as a Sacred Sound Practitioner and Teacher.
+Marian is on the advisory board of the Harmonic Therapy Association, is a member of the Sound Healers Association as well as a licensed PSYCH-K® facilitator.
+He continually refines his advanced interpretation and application of sound therapy with a variety of carefully selected teachers, and in particular his understanding of gong sound therapy under the guidance of senior instructor, lecturer and teacher Mitch Nur, PhD of 9waysacademia.
+Mitch has spent well over 40 years as a Sacred Sound Practitioner and Teacher.
 He is one of the foremost authorities on Sacred Sound instruments and applications as they pertain to ritual, shamanic healing, meditation, ceremony, and personal transformation.